1. Where is the District Nursing office located?

 24. When can I apply to the Nursing program?

 Your application should be your first step.
 Then you complete the entry requirements.
-When your application and entry requirements are complete, you'll be placed on the standby (waiting) list for the Nursing program.
-Not all campuses have a standby list; check with an academic advisor on your campus for information on the next available seat.
+When your application and all entry requirements are complete, you'll be placed on the standby (waiting) list for the Nursing program.

 25. How long is the waiting list for the DMACC Nursing program?

-Most campuses do not have a waiting list.
-For a campus which does have students on standby, you can expect to wait at least one semester after completing all entry requirements.
-During this time, students enroll for required general education courses.
+Most campuses have a waiting list.
+After completing all entry requirements, you will wait at least one semester (and more likely longer, depending on the campus) to begin the Nursing program.
+During this time, students can enroll for required general education courses.

 26. What if a large number of students satisfy the entry requirements all at the same time?
 In what order do they go on the list?